Kanchana113/Kanchana/README.md

 During my studies, I became interested in Python, data analysis.
 AIML combines programming, analytical thinking, and problem solving, which matched my interests.

 Through this field, I have been developing skills in machine learning concepts, coding, and project development.
 My goal is to build a strong career in software and AI-related technologies while continuously learning and improving.

+#strengths

+My strengths are that I am a quick learner, adaptable, and willing to improve continuously.
+I stay committed to completing my work and enjoy learning new technologies and solving problems.

+#weakness

+One area I am improving is public speaking.
+Earlier, I used to feel nervous while speaking in front of others, but I have been working on it by practicing communication and participating more actively in discussions and presentations.

+#why should you hire me

+As a fresher, I may not have industry experience, but I am eager to learn, adaptable, and committed to improving my skills.
+I have a strong interest in technology and I am ready to work hard, learn quickly, and contribute to the team.

+#about company

+I am interested in this role/company because it matches my skills and interests in technology and software development.
+I believe this opportunity will help me apply my knowledge, gain practical experience, and learn from experienced professionals.
+I also see this company as a place where I can grow professionally and contribute positively.